facebook/prophet/docs/_docs/diagnostics.md

 For problems that aren't too big, we recommend using `parallel="processes"`.
 It will achieve the highest performance when the parallel cross validation can be done on a single machine.
 For large problems, a [Dask](https://dask.org) cluster can be used to do the cross validation on many machines.
-You will need to [install Dask](https://docs.dask.org/en/latest/install.html) separately, as it will not be installed with `fbprophet`.
+You will need to [install Dask](https://docs.dask.org/en/latest/install.html) separately, as it will not be installed with `prophet`.